PAALH WORKING EQUITATION

 The order of entry will be available at the Show Office.

-Competitors have 1 (one) minute to enter the arena after after the bell has been rung, after which they will be disqualified if failing to make an appearance.
+after the bell has been rung, after which they will be

-Competitors and judge must bear in mind that the test is not finished until horse and rider exit the arena and not when they salute the judge.
+Competitors and judge must bear in mind that the test is

-Test sheets will be available to competitors after the respective trial has finished.
+Test sheets will be available to competitors after the

 Exercises are classified between 0 and 10, as follows: